JustAnyones/Plugin-creator-website/docs/docs/attribute-types/frame/bmp.md

 # Image

-The most commonly used method of defining a frame.
+Image type frames are frames used from an image file.
+This is the most commonly used method of defining a frame.

 ## Example